-Mark Curp held the normal dreams of playing professional sports that nearly all boys growing up in rural Missouri held; playing basketball or football.
+Mark Curp held the normal dreams of playing professional sports that nearly all boys growing up in rural Missouri held- playing basketball or football.
 An opportunity at a track meet changed his life.
 Curp took third place in the two-mile run at a Central Rivers Conference track meet his freshman year in high school, despite a lack of experience and very little training.
 That success sparked an interest in running and began a career that would take Curp to the top of the running profession, culminating in a world record.

 Curp was born January 5th, 1959 in Chillicothe, Missouri to Donald Lee and Barbara Curp, who lived on a farm just outside the small town of Polo.
 It was on the farm that Curp learned a work ethic that would serve him well in his running career.
 Curp, his three sisters and two brothers, grew up in modest circumstances, drawing strength from parents who provided support and encouragement.
 Curp learned two things on the farm that sustained him during his long running career: work hard and never give up.

 He needed those lessons when he went to college after having a standout high school career.
-He quickly mastered the two-mile run.
+He had quickly mastered the two-mile run.
 In 1977, his senior year in high school, Curp set a new state record in the two mile.
 Polo, though, is a small community.
 The Missouri Class 1-A record attracted little interest among colleges.
 Central Missouri State University took a chance on Curp and offered him a partial scholarship.
 Curp faced much stiffer competition in college, even among his teammates.
 He began his collegiate running career on the Warrensburg campus, last among 40 runners.
-But his desire to improve, hard training, and the competition at CMSU pushed him to the top of a strong stable of runners at CMSU and then to the top in NCAA Division II competition.
+But the combination of a desire to improve, diligent training, and the competition at CMSU pushed him to the top of a strong stable of runners at CMSU and then to the top in NCAA Division II competition.
 A career that began at the bottom of the CMSU roster ended with nine NCAA All-America honors in cross country and track.
 He finished high enough at the NCAA Division II level in cross country to compete twice on the Division I level and twice earned NCAA Division I All America honors.
 Curp won the Mid-America Intercollegiate Athletics Association (MIAA) Cross Country championship, the 10,000 meter run and the 5,000 meter run three straight years (1979, ‘80 and ‘81).
 He held the MIAA records for the 5,000 meter run for 8 years, and the 10,000 meter run for 35 years, which are the longest-standing conference track records.
 Curp was an inaugural inductee to the CMSU Hall of Fame in 1992.

 Curp graduated from Central Missouri State University in 1981 with a Bachelors degree in Agriculture Economics.
 In 1982, he earned a Masters Degree in Agriculture Technology.
 His running career, though, attracted the attention of the New Balance Athletic Shoe Company.
 Curp signed with the New Balance Track Club shortly after graduating from CMSU, allowing him to make a living doing something he loved.